I know only one place to take a broken heart.

 I know only One who can really comfort when we’re grieving.

 I must have prayed a thousand prayers in the months after Dan died.
-And thousands more were prayed for us.
+And friends prayed hundreds more for us.

 And they made all the difference.
 Through those prayers God lifted my head, gave me hope, took my fear, steered countless decisions and most of all — comforted me.
 God didn’t take away the pain, but His strong presence sustained me in it.